Features, pricing, ratings, and pros & cons — compared head-to-head.

 Core Security Cobalt Strike is a commercial offensive security tool by Core Security.
-Havoc is a free offensive security tool.
+Havoc Framework is a free offensive security tool.
 Compare features, ratings, integrations, and community reviews side by side to find the best offensive security fit for your security stack.

 Based on our analysis of NIST CSF 2.0 coverage, core features, integrations, company size fit, here is our conclusion: